devken0/game-library-api/README.md

 ## Setup

-Run these commands in the terminal to install third party packages, dependencies, and tools that was used.
+Run these commands in the terminal to install third party packages, dependencies, and tools that were used.

 ```sh
 npm install express-validator express-rate-limit